mesosphere/dcos-commons/docs/pages/operations-guide.md

 1. The service Scheduler is launched.
 From this point onwards, the SDK handles deployment.

+#### Steps handled by the Scheduler

 The service Scheduler's `main()` function is run like any other Java application.
-At this point, the Scheduler has the following state to start from:
+The Scheduler starts with the following state:

-- `svc.yml` template that represent the service configuration.
+- A `svc.yml` template that represents the service configuration.
 - Environment variables provided by Marathon, to be applied onto the `svc.yml` template.
-- Any custom logic implemented by the service developer in their Main function (we'll be assuming this is left with defaults for the purposes of this explanation)
+- Any custom logic implemented by the service developer in their Main function (we'll be assuming this is left with defaults for the purposes of this explanation).

-#### The Scheduler uses the above pieces to bootstrap itself into a running service

 1. The `svc.yml` template is rendered using the environment variables provided by Marathon.

 1. The rendered `svc.yml` "Service Spec" contains the host/port for the Zookeeper instance, which the Scheduler uses for persistent configuration/state storage.
 The default is `master.mesos:2181`, but may be manually configured to use a different Zookeeper instance.
 The Scheduler always stores its information under a ZK node named `dcos-service-<svcname>`.

-1. The scheduler connects to that Zookeeper instance and checks to see if it has previously stored a Mesos Framework ID for itself.
+1. The Scheduler connects to that Zookeeper instance and checks to see if it has previously stored a Mesos Framework ID for itself.

   - If the Framework ID is present, the Scheduler will attempt to reconnect to Mesos using that ID.
 This may result in a "Framework has been removed" error if Mesos doesn't recognize that Framework ID, indicating an incomplete uninstall.